 High School (Grades 9–12)

 The high school includes Grades 9 through 12.
-The 2018/19 senior class will be the first class of graduates at CCSA.
+The 2019 senior class was the first class of graduates at CCSA.
 Scholars in the high school are required to take four years of the core subjects.

 ‘Majoring’ in the Arts

 Each year, in addition to their core subjects, high school students select two arts disciplines as majors, or areas of intense focus.
 They may choose theatre, dance, visual art, digital art, vocal music, or instrumental music.

 Elective options include Geography, Multicultural Studies, Personal Finance, Social Issues, Tourism and Travel, Environmental Sciences, Careers in Science, Engineering and Technology, and the Health Sciences Elective Program.